The 11 Best Big Island Farm Tours You Won’t Want to Miss

 Beverage Farm Tours

 If you’re visiting the island of Hawaii, a trip to a coffee farm is likely on your list.
 The world-renowned Kona coffee country produces some of the best coffee in the world.
-There are plenty of coffee farms to visit, but our trip to Monarch Coffee stood out.
+There are plenty of coffee farms to visit, but our trip to Heavenly Hawaiian Coffee stood out.

 This boutique coffee farm offers two different ways to experience and learn about the coffee growing process.
 The first is a walking estate tour followed by a coffee tasting experience.
-We enjoyed a full tour of the farm while we followed the process from bean to cup, getting beautiful views of the Pacific as we explored the farm.
-For coffee enthusiasts who want an even deeper experience, they offer a private roasting experience in addition to the walking tour and tasting.
+We enjoyed a full tour of the farm, following the process from bean to cup, and took in beautiful views of the Pacific as we explored.

 Check out a list of all of our favorite coffee farm tours on the Big Island.